devremoto/angular-organizer/readme.md

 **Core**
 - **Angular Organizer: Organize All** — Sort imports + reorder all members.
+- **Angular Organizer: Organize All (with Method Proximity)** — Sort imports + reorder members with intelligent method grouping.
 - **Angular Organizer: Sort Imports** — Only organize imports.
 - **Angular Organizer: Reorder All Members** — Members only (no imports).